DoctorMcKay/node-websocket13-jsonrpc/README.md

 (including null or undefined).

 As a JSON-RPC notification requires no response, `handler` should not return anything.

+You can also register a default handler for notifications in the same way as for methods.

 ### notify(group, name[, params])
 - `group` - String name of group or array of string names of groups to send notification to.
 Use `null` to send a notification to all active clients.